-- 5.1 In the latest updating exercise covering the period from 1 April 2020 to 31 March 2021, a total of 1 220 organisations (including SWD, 1 204 NGOs(1), and 15 local TIs) were approached.
-999 replies were received with a response rate of 81.9%.
-Among them, 602 organisations confirmed that they had employed SWP in the reference year (i.e. 60.3% responding organisations have employed SWP in the reference period).
-Out of the 221 non-responded organisations, 42 of them had replied in the last updating exercise that they had employed SWP.
-On this basis, it is assumed that the data of these 42 non-responded organisations have remained unchanged since the last updating exercise. - 5.2 A list of the 586 NGOs(1) employing SWP (including the responded and non-responded NGOs employing SWP) covered by the System is at Appendix II (D). - Note: (1) Including all subvented and self-financing welfare organisations, other major non-conventional settings employing SWP (such as private elderly homes, private residential care homes for persons with disabilities and primary schools), hospitals under HA, special schools subvented by EDB, and service units subvented by HYAB.
+- 5.1 In the latest updating exercise covering the period from 1 April 2021 to 31 March 2022, a total of 1 236 organisations (including SWD, 1 220 NGOs(1), and 15 local TIs) were approached.
+1 012 replies were received with a response rate of 81.9%.
+Among them, 611 organisations confirmed that they had employed SWP in the reference year (i.e. 60.4% responding organisations have employed SWP in the reference period).
+Out of the 224 non-responded organisations, 40 of them had replied in the last updating exercise that they had employed SWP.
+On this basis, it is assumed that the data of these 40 non-responded organisations have remained unchanged since the last updating exercise. - 5.2 A list of the 595 NGOs(1) employing SWP (including the responded and non-responded NGOs employing SWP) covered by the System is at Appendix II (D).

+Note: (1) Including all subvented and self-financing welfare organisations, other major non-conventional settings employing SWP (such as private residential care homes for the elderly / persons with disabilities and primary schools), hospitals under HA, special schools subvented by EDB, and service units subvented by HYAB.